kaltura/kaltura-player-js/playing-your-video.md

 # Playing Your Video
-To start playing your video, you'll need first to create your media info object and then to use the `loadMedia` API.
+To start playing your video, you'll need to create your media info object and then use the `loadMedia` API.
+Here are the required steps.

-### Step 1 - Create a Media Info Object
+## Step 1 - Create a Media Info Object
 First, define your media info object:
 ```js
 var mediaInfo = {